IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

   is due to **mistakes** in care or patients being infected while in hospitals.

-As a standards **profiling** organization, IHE is uniquely positioned to develop an implementable, conformance-testable specification that addresses these healthcare challenges.
-The successful work of the underlying HL7 CPG-on-FHIR IG has been **constrained** to address key implementation issues in-scope for the IHE CCG Profile related to concurrent CCG execution, broad implementability, and conformance-testability.
+The successful work of the underlying HL7
+CPG-on-FHIR IG has been **constrained** to address key implementation issues in-scope for the IHE CCG Profile related to concurrent CCG execution, broad implementability, and conformance-testability.